by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 “We’re not done yet,” Black Canary reminded.
 “There’s plenty more where these two came from.”

-Not far away, a little gathering of villains was going on.
+Not far away, a small gathering of villains was going on.
 “You serious about a new Secret Society?”
 Clayface II asked.
 “I always wanted to get in on that action.”

 “Me too,” said the purple and green Bug-Eyed Bandit.
 “That’s really the big time.”